Find out the best concealed carry revolvers that are more than ready to cover your six.

 - Kimber K6s

 Semi-automatic pistols have ruled the roost when it comes to self-defense guns in recent years, but concealed carry revolvers still hold their own when push comes to shove.
 The time-tested design is offered in some excellent self-defense calibers, is straightforward in operation and is as dependable as the next day’s dawn.
-And there are some excellent and well-thought-out options in the revolver market tailor-made to hang ever ready on your gun belt and deliver when called upon.
+And there are some top-notch and well-thought-out options in the revolver market tailor-made to hang ever ready on your gun belt and deliver when called upon.

 A Brief Word On Concealed Carry Revolvers

-Before we move onto the best concealed carry revolver buyer’s guide, we should take a minute to talk about the option for self-defense.
+Before we move on to the best concealed carry revolver buyer’s guide, we should take a minute to talk about the option for self-defense.
 It’s not the ideal choice for everyone, particularly entry-level shooters.
 Yes, the guy behind the gun counter might have sworn up and down otherwise, but guess what—he was selling you something, he might not have had your best intentions at heart.